durka/guard/README.md

 # guard

-This crate exports a macro which implements most of [RFC 1303](https://github.com/rust-lang/rfcs/pull/1303) (a "let-else" or "guard" expression as you can find in Swift).
+This crate exports a macro which implements most of RFC rust-lang/rfcs#1303 (a "let-else" or "guard" expression as you can find in Swift).

 The syntax proposed in the RFC was `if !let PAT = EXPR { BODY }` or `let PAT = EXPR else { BODY }` (where `BODY` _must_ diverge).
 Due to implementation details, this macro has the rather awkward syntax `guard!({ BODY } unless EXPR => PAT)`.
 Alternative syntaxes may be added in the future.